p9168247913/-kindhearted-stick-7099/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-React Axios example with Rest API
+# React Axios with API

 React Client with Axios to make CRUD requests to Rest API in that:

 React Axios GET request: get all Tutorials, get Tutorial by Id, find Tutorial by title